Dogs with idiopathic epilepsy - food study

 Food study (four month study) plus blood, urine and cheek swab samples.

 Dogs will be seen in the clinic on Day 0 for lab samples (including fasting night before) and owner will begin a seizure diary.
-At Day 28, dogs will be given the NeuroCare diet at home.
+At Day 28, dogs will be given the NeuroCare diet to use at home.
 Further recheck visits on Day 56, 84 and 112.
 At the final visit, dogs will have lab sampling again (including fasting night before).